RayStx/job-application-assistant/README.md

 ## The problem I was trying to solve

 During my job search, I was interested in careers spanning multiple industries, and each company had different specific requirements.
-To increase the probability of my resume and cover letter passing through automated screening systems (i.e., modifying content to match keywords the target company might filter for), I needed to prepare different versions of resumes and cover letters for different positions.
+To increase the probability of my resume and cover letter (CV) passing through automated screening systems (i.e., modifying content to match keywords the target company might filter for), I needed to prepare different versions of resumes and CVs for different positions.

 This process created several problems:
-- Countless versions of resumes and cover letters scattered everywhere (Resume_v1.pdf, Resume_final.pdf, Resume_ACTUALLY_final.pdf...)
-- Tracking which resume and cover letter corresponded to which application became difficult, causing trouble for subsequent interview processes
+- Many versions of resumes and CVs scattered everywhere (Resume_v1.pdf, Resume_v2.pdf, Resume_recent.pdf...); tracking these resumes and CVs with their corresponding job applications became difficult, causing trouble for subsequent interview processes
+- When preparing new resumes and CVs, the editing process was tedious, requiring copying to new versions and switching between various versions to find reusable materials
-- My applications included multiple languages, requiring separate version management
+- My applications were in Chinese/English, requiring separate version management

 Therefore, I needed something that could:
-- Automatically parse job information and manage it centrally
-- Manage different versions of resumes and cover letters in a modular way
-- Clearly track which version of documents was used for each application
+- Integrate job information, centrally manage resumes and CVs, and support version comparison
+- Quickly find reusable materials when editing new versions
 - Support separate Chinese and English management
 - Keep data stored locally (for privacy reasons)